John Wilmot (politician): Private life

 He was twice married.
 In 1776 he married Fanny, only daughter of Samuel Sainthill (1727–1767), son of Peter Sainthill.
 Fanny and Wilmot had one son, Sir John Eardley-Wilmot, 1st Baronet, and four daughters.
-They were divorced in 1792 by private act of Parliament on grounds of her adultery with a footman.
+They were divorced by a private act of Parliament, Wilmot's Divorce Act 1792 (32 Geo.
+3. c.
+15 Pr.), on grounds of her adultery with a footman.
 Wilmot married secondly, in 1793, Sarah Anne, daughter of Anthony Haslam, a lieutenant colonel in the 5th Regiment of Foot.
 They had a son and daughter, who each died young.

 His third daughter Jemima Arabella Wilmot (1779–1865) married John Holt (c.1787–1838) of Tottenham.

 In 1793 Wilmot donated to the British Museum a roll illustrating the funeral procession of Elizabeth I, ascribed to William Camden, which his first wife had inherited from Peter Sainthill.
 He had previously lent the roll to the Royal Society, which published a reproduction in Vetusta Monumenta.

 In 1804, Wilmot retired from public life and devoted himself to writing.
 He published a Life of his father and another of Bishop Hough.
 In the year of his death, 1815, An Historical Review of the Commission relative to the American Loyalists appeared.

+In 1812, Wilmot was painted by the American-born artist Benjamin West.
+West devised and painted Reception of the American Loyalists by Great Britain in the background of this portrait to represent Wilmot's previous work as a parliamentary commissioner for the Loyalists' petition claims.

 He lived at Berkswell Hall and was also the last private resident of Bruce Castle.
 In 1813 he was lord of the manor of the Prebend of Calne.
 He was reported to be a man of upright and unimpeachable character, learned and eloquent.

 He died on 23 June 1815, aged 66, and was buried at St John the Baptist, Berkswell, Warwickshire.